-(1)

-where H and h are the corrected and the original plume height (in km), respectively.
+where H and h are the corrected and the original plume height, respectively.
 If the calibration parameters A and B have not been assigned, the default values are initialized to 0 km and 1, respectively.
 Note that the manual input channels are not affected by these calibrations.

 The calibration parameter settings are saved by clicking on the “Confirm” button located at the bottom of the menu.
 FIX confirms the update by returning a list of the updated parameters.
 For example: